ikmb/dragen-variant-calling/docs/usage.md

 FAM1,I33977-L2,HHNVKDRXX.2.I33977-L2,I33977-L2,I33977-L2,2,/work_ifs/sukmb352/projects/exomes/SF_Exome-Val_IDTv2_01/data/I33977-L2_S59_L002_R1_001.fastq.gz,/work_ifs/sukmb352/projects/exomes/SF_Exome-Val_IDTv2_01/data/I33977-L2_S59_L002_R2_001.fastq.gz,0,0,other,0
 ```

 If your libraries were sequenced across multiple lanes, specify this via the Lane column.
-The pipeline will correctly group multi-lanes libaries.
-The samplesheet generator script should take of this, usually.
+The pipeline will correctly group multi-lane libaries.
+The samplesheet generator script should take care of this, usually.

 ### `--assembly` [ hg38 (default), hg19 ]
 The mapping reference to be used by Dragen.
 We have two ALT aware versions available - hg38 with haplotypes and decoys (hg38HD) as well as hg19 (came with Dragen).